 Diplomas will list your major, program, conferral date, and, if applicable, earned graduation honors .
-Your transcripts will list major, program, conferral date, and, if applicable, earned graduation honors and minor(s).
+Your transcripts will list major, program, concentration (if applicable), conferral date, and, if applicable, earned graduation honors and minor(s).
 The conferral date listed on the diplomas and transcripts refers to the date your degree was officially awarded to you.
-The conferral date is the Saturday after finals week for the fall semester, the Saturday after finals week for the spring semester, and the Saturday after the last day of classes for the summer semester.
+The conferral date is the Saturday after finals week for the fall semester, the Saturday after finals week for the spring semester, and the last day of classes for the summer semester.

 Veterans Educational Programs

 Many University of Maine at Fort Kent programs have been approved by The Maine State Approving Agency for the use of educational benefits for Veterans, Service Persons, National Guard and eligible dependents of disabled or deceased Veterans.
 Students should contact the nearest VA regional hospital for information concerning eligibility, counseling, and benefits.
 Information is available at http://www.gibill.va.gov.